Sore nipples from breastfeeding? Expert tips for relief

 When to seek professional advice

-Breast soreness and nipple sensitivity are expected as your nipples adjust to your newborn’s sucking.
+Breast soreness and nipple sensitivity are common as your nipples adjust to your newborn’s sucking in the early days.
 However, breastfeeding shouldn’t be painful after your baby is well-latched [].
-If you have cracked or damaged nipple skin or pain that’s not improving after the first 1 - 2 weeks of breastfeeding, check in with a lactation consultant.
+If you’re experiencing cracked or damaged skin, ongoing pain that isn’t improving, or you’re unsure how things are progressing with breastfeeding or pumping, it’s a good idea to check in with a lactation consultant.

-Nipple discomfort can also happen at any point in your breastfeeding journey, and this may indicate an underlying issue, including a clogged milk duct, an improper latch, a bacterial infection, or a fungal infection.
+Nipple discomfort can happen at any point in your breastfeeding journey and may indicate an underlying issue, including a clogged milk duct, an improper latch, an infection (bacterial or fungal).
 Always mention any concerns to your medical provider, especially if you experience nipple pain with:

 Chills or flu-like symptoms